Sakhua: Ramhuai

 Ramhuai were believed to be of queer varying shapes, sometimes resembling humans or grotesque representations much larger and colossal in relation to human size.
 Some ramhuai possessed curly hair, or eyes in a vertical line down the centre of the brow.
-Some were believed to have massive bosoms handing downwards or have one leg.
+Some were believed to have massive bosoms hanging downwards or have one leg.
 The forms of ramhuai are omniscient and took on any shape.
 Furthermore, traditionally no Mizos claimed to have witnessed a ramhuai for it would lead to social ostracization.
 The exception for witnessing are dreams where one can have contact with one.

 A ramhuai was typically found in natural locations such as high mountains, caves, under water, cracks in rocks, large rocks, holes in the earth, water springs, waterfalls and large trees.

 Phung is a spirit that was a large and dark creature of colossal size.
 They were thought to frequent roads and paths, causing humans to suffer from insanity and epilepsy.
 Convulsions or spasms in children were also thought to be caused by the "phung's" displeasure.

 Khawhring was a spirit responsible for sadness and grief by ruining a person with a curse of an evil eye.
 The spirit was seen as consumed by greed to possess the riches of others.
 It would watch people's food and drink with evil eyes.
 As it was believed these spirits possessed food and drink, the Mizos would offer a portion of their food to the evil spirits before eating and drinking.
 If someone was thought to be possessed by "khawhring," it was almost legal to kill that person.

 Hmuithla was an evil spirit that was thought to afflict both humans and animals as a forerunner of death.
 This spirit roams the night, looking for humans and animals on the verge of death.
 It would sometimes produce eerie noises as it hovered around the house of one that was dying. if one were to approach the Hmuithla it would disappear at will and unable to be approached.
 This was similar to "Yamraj", in Hinduism.